 The two elements you should mind when optimizing images are:

-- The image alt tag, alt text, or image title.
-Is not as straightforward, you can usually edit this by making “advanced edits” to an image.
+The image alt tag, alt text, or image title.
+It’s not as straightforward, but you can usually edit this by making “advanced edits” to an image.
 These are also used by screen-reader software for the blind or visually impaired, to make your images accessible to those users.

 Since visitors of a page don’t see that an image has been optimized for search engines, some people make the mistake of over-optimizing the image titles and alt text by stuffing keywords in them.
 This could also have negative effects on your page rankings.
 So avoid doing this.

 Only include keywords in image titles and alt text if it really makes sense to do so.
 It’s way better to be descriptive in the naming and description of the images.